 G.1 Motivation

-The production of Recommendations, Supplements, Handbooks and Directives by Study Group 5 require a large amount of cooperation between other ITU study groups and international organizations, when taking into account the variety of technology to be studied.
-For the results of Study Group 5 work to be comprehensible and harmonized to all parties, the terminology used has to be coordinated and unambiguous.
+Study Group 5 has in force over 200 Recommendations and near 50 Supplements.
+To be useful to stakeholders, guidance is needed to locate a specific topic of interest and the terminology used should harmonise within Study Group 5 and with what is used in other international standards development organisations.

-SG 5 has published, as a Guide, an overview of ITU-T K-series documents, which provide information on measures to achieve electromagnetic compatibility for telecommunication equipment and installations.
+SG5 has published, as a Guide, an overview of ITU-T K-series documents, which provides information on measures to achieve electromagnetic compatibility for telecommunication equipment and installations.

 This Question is responsible to maintain updated this Guide.

-ITU-T Study Group 5 covers also Information and Communications Technologies (ICT), Environmental and Climate Change (CC) to reach Sustainable Development Goals.
+ITU-T Study Group 5 covers also Information and Communications Technologies (ICT), digital technologies, EMC, EMF, Environment and Climate Change (CC) to reach Sustainable Development Goals.

-To support this additional activity Question 12/5 needs to establish a similar document set to cover ICT, environment and climate change.

 ITU-T Study Group 5 has published several Recommendations and other deliverables which have to be maintained.

 The following deliverables, in force at the time of approval of this Question, fall under its responsibility:

-- ITU-T K-series Terminology;
+– ITU-T Recommendation K-series: Protection against interference;

-- ITU-T L.1, L.3, L.4, L.5, L.6, L.7, L.8, L.9, L.18, L.19, L.71, L.75 and L.76;
+– ITU-T Recommendations L on: Construction, installation and protection of cables and other elements of outside plant, such as ITU-T L.1, L.3, L.4, L.5, L.6, L.7, L.8, L.9, L.18, L.19, L.71, L.75 and L.76;

+– ITU Recommendation L series: Environment and ICTs, climate change, e-waste, energy efficiency;

-- Guide to the use of ITU-T Publications produced by Study Group 5 aimed at achieving Electromagnetic Compatibility and Safety;
+– Guide to the use of ITU-T Publications produced by Study Group 5 aimed at achieving Electromagnetic Compatibility and Safety;

-- Handbooks and Supplements;
+– Technical Papers and Supplements;

-- Handbook on Jointing of Plastic-Sheathed Cables;
+– Handbook on Jointing of Plastic-Sheathed Cables;